-- If a competitor does not land in the telemark position a penalty of one (1) second is added to the total time of the competitor - Landing with parallel feet (alpine) is allowed if the competitor, directly at impact, executes an uninterrupted movement into the Telemark position - If the competitor does not reach the jump line (Rule 1711.1.4) a penalty of three (3) seconds is added to the total time of the competitor - The jump distance is measured at the first point of impact of the feet.
+- If a competitor does not land in the telemark position a penalty of one (1) second is added to the total time of the competitor - Landing with parallel feet (alpine) is allowed if the competitor, directly at impact, executes an uninterrupted movement into the Telemark position - If the competitor does not reach the jump line (Articles 1711.1.3 and 1711.1.4) a penalty of one to four (1-4) seconds is added to the total time of the competitor depending upon the type of race. - The jump distance is measured at the first point of impact of the feet, judged as if both feet have landed simultaneously.
 The front foot must be completely over the line, or both feet if landing in alpine style